-The general rule is that when the RSI value is above 70, one speaks of an 'oversold' signal, which means that the price has already risen quite sharply in a relatively limited period of time and the chance of a (temporary) decrease increases.
+The general rule is that when the RSI value is above 70, one speaks of an 'oversold' signal, which means that the price has already risen quite sharply in a relatively limited time and the chance of a (temporary) decrease increases.
 The reverse situation occurs when the value of the indicator falls below the level '30', resulting in an 'oversold' signal.
-The price of the share then fell quite sharply and the chance of a (temporary) increasing counter-reaction increases.
+The price of the share then fell quite sharply and the chance of a (temporary) counter-reaction increased.

-Visually the indicator looks like this, in ChartMill you can clearly recognize the peaks above 70 and the troughs below 30:
+Visually the indicator looks like this, you can recognize the peaks above 70 and the troughs below 30:

 The RSI shown in a chart of the company 'Cenovus Energy Inc' looks like this:

-The red circles show the moments when the RSI generates sell signals, the green ones show the possible buy signals.
+The red circles show the moments when the RSI generates sell signals and the green ones show the possible buy signals.
 Anyone who bought shares in a green circle and sold them in a red circle has made a very nice series of profit!
-In addition, the indicator can also be used as a trend indicator.
-With an RSI value > 50, the trend is positive, but if the value is < 50, the general technical trend of the share is negative.

-In a sideways price channel, we already saw that the classic buying and selling moments of the RSI indicator (buying if <30 and selling if >70) are relatively reliable.
+In a sideways price channel, we already saw that the classic buying and selling signals of the RSI indicator (buying if <30 and selling if >70) are relatively reliable.

-In a stock with a clear upward trend, the classical use of the RSI indicator is much less successful.
+In a stock with a clear uptrend, the classical use of the RSI indicator is much less successful.
 The sharp upward trend on the graph below is immediately noticeable to the naked eye and is also indicated by the ChartMill Trend Indicator (green line in the price chart).

 Buying when the RSI falls below 50 in an upward trend gives very good results and allows you to increase positions within one stock.